 Probability density functions were fitted to the data using three methods: lognormal, Weibull, and Gamma distributions.
 These plots were visually inspected to evaluate effects of hypoxia on fish abundance.
-A box and whisker plot was created to show the weighted distribution of fish over the range of dissolved oxygen measured in the Yazoo Study Area.
+A box and whisker plot were created to show the weighted distribution of fish over the range of dissolved oxygen measured in the Yazoo Study Area.
 Fish were divided by family to evaluate tolerance taxonomically.
-Abundance was weighted according to the number of individuals as:
+Abundance was weighted according to the number of individuals where W_i is the number of individuals and X_i is the dissolved oxygen: